By Rick Steves

 - Seniors (67 and older) can travel for half-price on most trains within Norway; no card needed.

 - "Mini-price" tickets take travelers from Oslo to any major Norwegian city for $30–50 at off-peak times.
-Buy at least one day in advance at ticket machines in train stations (also available online, but the Norwegian railway's website doesn't currently accept US credit cards).
+Buy at least one day in advance (either at train-station ticket machines or online).

 Norway Rail Passes: Key Details